 Drug-induced lupus occurs as a consequence of the administration of various medications [14].
-There are approximately 50,000 new cases of drug-induced lupus reported annually in the United States.
+There are approximately 50,000 new cases of druginduced lupus reported annually in the United States.
+Patients with drug-induced lupus tend to be older (between 50 to 70 years of age) than those diagnosed with SLE, mainly due to trends of medication use and polypharmacy in aging populations.
 No significant statistical difference is apparent in the prevalence for men versus women [15].
 Ingestion of specific medications may result in symptoms similar to those seen in SLE, including fever, rash, arthritis pain, and inflammation of the lining around the heart and/or lungs, as well as lab findings consistent with SLE [2].
-While more than 30 medications have been linked to the development of drug-induced lupus, three drugs-procainamide, hydralazine, and quinidine-are the cause in 5% to 20% of cases [14; 15].
+While more than 30 medications have been linked to the development of drug-induced lupus, three drugs-procainamide, hydralazine, and quinidine-are the cause in 5% to 20% of cases [14;

+15].
 Other drugs with proven association include carbamazepine, chlorpromazine, isoniazid, methyldopa, minocycline, penicillamine, sulfasalazine and newer tumor necrosis factor (TNF) inhibitors [15].
 Drugs with possible association include betablockers (such as atenolol and practolol), captopril, cimetidine, lithium carbonate, phenytoin, ethosuximide, methimazole, and statins [2; 3; 15].
 The discontinuation of the medication precipitating drug-induced lupus usually results in resolution of the condition [2].
 Generally, no other specific treatments are known [15].